Summer in Urbino Italy: Documenting a Community

-You'll work in assigned production teams, using computers, digital cameras and video cameras.
-Students are required to bring their own laptop computers and digital still cameras.
-JMU students participate with students from other institutions and are led by JMU professors who coordinate their involvement during the four weeks.
+The program occurs in cooperation with The Institute for Education in International Media’s (ieiMedia) Urbino Program.
+As part of this program, the Institute provides basic language classes and interpreters for fieldwork.
+You'll work in assigned production teams, using computers, digital cameras, and video cameras.
+Students are required to bring their own laptop computers.
+JMU students participate with students from other institutions and are led by JMU professors who coordinates their involvement during the four weeks.
 The JMU Summer in Urbino Program is open to all majors at JMU.

-Urbino is a picturesque Renaissance hill town in the Marche region of central Italy.
+Urbino is a picturesque Renaissance hill town and the capital of the Marche region of central Italy.
 Although Urbino was a Roman and medieval city, its peak came during the 15th century when Duke Federico da Montefeltro established one of Europe's most illustrious courts.
 Its impressive Ducal Palace houses one of the most important collections of Renaissance paintings in Italy.
-Urbino's university is a center for maiolica ceramics, art, and culture.
+Urbino’s university is a center for maiolica ceramics, art, and culture.
 Urbino's historic center is a UNESCO World Heritage Site.

 DirectorSteve Anderson | email@example.com | Media Arts and Design